For-profit, for profit, small business innovation research and small business technology transfer programs, SBIR, STTR, business

 NIH is required by statute to reserve a portion of its annual extramural budget for projects under the SBIR and STTR programs.
 These programs primarily are intended to encourage private-sector commercialization of technology and to increase small business participation in federally funded R&D.

-The SBIR and STTR programs were reauthorized by Congress in P.L.
-112-81, December 31, 2011.
-The reauthorization modified several aspects of the programs, including small business eligibility requirements.
+The SBIR and STTR programs were reauthorized and modified by Congress under P.L.
+114-328, Section 1834, and P.L.
+115-232.
+These authorities modified several aspects of the programs, including small business eligibility requirements.
 Updates on reauthorization implementation will be posted on http://sbir.nih.gov.
 NIH will issue Guide Notice/s to advise the community about the impact on NIH's SBIR and STTR programs.

 Some NIH ICs offer Phase II SBIR/STTR awardees the opportunity to apply for Phase IIB Competing Renewal awards.
-These are available for those projects that require extraordinary time and effort in the R&D phase and may or may not require FDA approval for the development of such projects, including drugs, devices, vaccines, therapeutics, and medical implants related to the mission of the ICThe NIH organizational component responsible for a particular grant program or set of activities.
+These are available for those projects that require extraordinary time and effort, including those requiring regulatory approval or developing complex instrumentation, clinical research tools, and behavioral interventions in the R&D phase and may or may not require FDA approval for the development of such projects, including drugs, devices, vaccines, therapeutics, and medical implants related to the mission of the ICThe NIH organizational component responsible for a particular grant program or set of activities.
 The terms "NIH IC," or "awarding IC" are used throughout this document to designate a point of contact for advice and interpretation of grant requirements and to establish the focal point for requesting necessary prior approvals or changes in the terms and conditions of award..
-Some ICs have announced this opportunity through the NIH Guide for Grants and Contracts and some are using the Omnibus SBIR/STTR Grant Solicitation.
+NIH ICs accept phase IIB applications through the Omnibus SBIR/STTR Grant Solicitation or other specific funding opportunity announcements.
 Only those small business concerns who have been awarded a Phase II are eligible to apply for a Phase IIB Competing Renewal award.
 Prospective applicants are strongly encouraged to contact NIH staff prior to submission.
 Additional requirements and instructions (e.g., submission of a letter of intent) are available in the specific ICThe NIH organizational component responsible for a particular grant program or set of activities.
 The terms "NIH IC," or "awarding IC" are used throughout this document to designate a point of contact for advice and interpretation of grant requirements and to establish the focal point for requesting necessary prior approvals or changes in the terms and conditions of award. research topics section and in the specific ICThe NIH organizational component responsible for a particular grant program or set of activities.
 The terms "NIH IC," or "awarding IC" are used throughout this document to designate a point of contact for advice and interpretation of grant requirements and to establish the focal point for requesting necessary prior approvals or changes in the terms and conditions of award.
 Program Funding Opportunity Announcements.

 There are two major differences between the SBIR and STTR programs: